-Covid-19’s Impact on CHD – In conversation with Dr. Vijay Kumar
+Covid-19’s impact on Congenital Heart Defect patients: In conversation with Dr. Vijay Kumar

 Dr. Vijay Kumar is a pediatric cardiothoracic surgeon at the G. Kuppuswamy Naidu Memorial Hospital (GKNM) in Coimbatore, Tamil Nadu.
 One of the chief medical associates with Genesis Foundation, he works meticulously in providing care for critically ill-children battling congenital heart defects (CHD).